NethServer/nethsecurity-docs/dns_filter.rst

 Block certain websites
 -------------------------

-.. highlight:: bash

 .. _block_website-section:

+If you need to block specific domains and FQDNs you can do it directly from the Flashstart configuration page.

-Access to certain websites can also be restricted by manipulating their DNS resolution, enabling ``AdBlock`` and, optionally, activating the DNS query interception feature for LAN clients.
+If you don' have a subscription for Flashstart DNS Filter you can still make it directly on NethSecurity enabling ``AdBlock`` and, optionally, activating the DNS query interception feature for LAN clients.

+.. note:: Please use AdBlock to block browsing only if you are not already using the Flashstart service cause if used together, they may conflict.

 To enable AdBlock, execute: ::